4th grade Greek and Latin roots worksheets

-Many English words are built from ancient Greek and Latin parts: tele (far), port (carry), graph (write), photo (light), auto (self), bio (life).
-Fourth graders learn the most common roots and use them to take apart words like photograph and transport instead of memorizing each one cold.
+Many English words are built from ancient Greek and Latin parts: tele (far), port (carry), graph (write), photo (light).
+Fourth graders learn the most common roots and use them to take apart words like photograph and transport.

-Free printable PDF, aligned to Common Core L.4.4.b.
-One skill per page, answer key on page two.
+Free printable PDF worksheet, aligned to Common Core L.4.4.b.

 The kind of sentences you'll get